 The Zack model derives from working on the design and development stages of knowledge management.
-The major developmental stages of a knowledge repository in the knowledge management process require analysis and then mapping to a KM model’s steps.
+The major developmental phase of a knowledge repository in the knowledge management process requires analysis and then mapping to a KM model’s steps.

 In the Zack model, the phases are somewhat similar to the Wiig model.
 Still, the significant difference arises in the fact that the Zack model prioritizes a logical and standardized approach between each new stage.
 The main phases or locations of the Zack KM model are acquisition, refinement, storage/retrieval, distribution, and presentation.
 Let us understand them better.

 At this stage, the focus is on the quality and accuracy of the information on hand.
 The information you collect here is in the form of raw data from various organization departments.

 The data includes various knowledge objects such as where does the firm acquire materials from and what are the specifications for the materials such as scope, sizing information, credibility, accuracy, a timeline of the information, relevancy to the other knowledge objects, cost, source, exclusivity, and additional information.

 For example, let us imagine that you run a cloth manufacturing factory and you are buying raw cotton for making these clothes.
 You might be having many vendors for natural cotton, and each one of them gives you a different specification and quotation for the same amount of cotton.
 Even the quality, type, and delivery dates match each vendor, yet the reference is different.

 For example, let us imagine that you run a cloth manufacturing factory and you are buying raw cotton for making these clothes.
 You might be having many vendors for natural cotton, and each one of them gives you a different specification and quotation for the same amount of cotton.
 Even the quality, type, and delivery dates match each vendor, yet the reference is other.